wangwei1237/Kubernetes-in-Action-Second-Edition/docs/Exploring_containers_hands-on.md

 To learn about RUN and other directives you can use in a Dockerfile, refer to the Dockerfile reference at https://docs.docker.com/engine/reference/builder/[https://docs.docker.com/engine/reference/builder/].

+{% hint style='info' %}
-* TIP
+TIP

-* Each directive creates a new layer.
+  Each directive creates a new layer.
 I have already mentioned that when you delete a file, it is only marked as deleted in the new layer and is not removed from the layers below.
 Therefore, deleting a file with a subsequent directive won’t reduce the size of the image.
 If you use the RUN directive, make sure that the command it executes deletes all temporary files it creates before it terminates.
+{% endhint %}

 ### 2.2.5 Running the container image